-Higher credit scores are seen as a mark of responsibility, and an indication that you can be relied upon to do your job.
+A higher credit score is seen as a mark of responsibility, and an indication that you can be relied upon to do your job.

 People with poor credit may be seen as potentially having personal stress and distractions that would take away from performing their job duties.
-Whether or not either of those is true, employers continue to look at credit scores when making hiring decisions.
+Whether or not either of those is true, employers continue to look at your credit history when making hiring decisions.

-If you simply have a limited credit history, consider writing a letter of explanation if you know your potential employer is performing a credit check.
+If you have a limited credit history, consider writing a letter of explanation if you know your potential employer is going to be pulling your credit report.

-That can help shed light on the fact that your credit history is limited by choice, not by poor decision making.
+That can help shed light on the fact that your credit is limited by choice, not by poor decision making.
 If you do have bad credit, a supplemental letter can still help explain any extenuating circumstances you feel are important.

 What Can You Do?

-Even if you decide you’d rather pay for everything in cash, there’s no denying that having good credit scores can make your life easier.
+Even if you decide you’d rather pay for everything in cash, there’s no denying that having a good credit score can make your life easier.

 In fact, many of life’s basic necessities take a look at your financial background through a credit check.
 While you don’t have to go into major debt in the name of raising your credit score, it’s smart to start building your history as soon as possible.

 Even if you currently have credit problems, there are many ways to correct the problem.
 Reputable credit repair companies have helped millions of people update and remove negative items directly impacting their credit reports.